linode/docs/docs/web-servers/lemp/install-a-lemp-stack-on-debian.md

 {{< /file >}}

 2. Go to `http://example.com/test.php` in a web browser.
 It should report that *You have connected successfully*.
-If you see an error message or if the page does not load at all, re-check your configuration.
+If you see an error message or if the page does not load, re-check your configuration.

-3. Remove the test file once the stack is verified to be working correctly:
+3. Remove the test file once you have verified that the stack is working correctly:

         sudo rm /var/www/example.com/test.php